3 Helpful / 4 Not

 - Course offers some very good & challenging holes.
-If you take the six or seven holes, and make a full 18 of that same quality, you'd have a 4.0+ level course.
+If you take the six best holes, and make and had a full 18 of that quality, you'd have a 4.0+ level course.

 - Wonderful use of elevation, and the hills throughout the course.
 Six legitimate downhill holes (2, 4, 6, 10, 15 & 18) and 4 legit uphill holes (5, 8, 14 & 16.)
 Yes, I know other holes have slight elevation changes, but I'm only referring to dramatic, foothill-esque changes.

-- For the downhillers, #6 was my favorite of the lot.
-It's a 288 foot slight dogleg left, which obviously plays much shorter.
-You throw off the side of the hill and watch the disc sail.
-It's not a difficult hole, but it's a great view and great layout.
-I also like the aspect of throwing from the pavilion's sidewalk on #2 & 18.
+- For the downhillers, #2, 4 & 18 all are enjoyable while also presenting challenge.
+Side note that #10 is WAY overrated.
+Throwing from a small mound to and open soccer field is the course's best hole, really?
 For the uphillers, #5 & 14 were both quality holes made difficult simply because of the added length.
 Both place a premium on accurate tee shots, in order to set up aggressive second shots.
 If you have a solid tee shot, a 3 on both holes is possible.
 A bad tee shot means you might be scrambling just to make 4.

 - Good flow to the holes.
 You never feel like you're playing the same type of shot, or layout, too often.
 Good flow from wooded to open holes, from flat to up & down holes throughout the course.